Wu-yi-fei/predictive-sls-master/README.md

 ## Mathematical interpretation of the implementation

 ## Current progress
-For testing, we output K and L_hat and the synthesized counterparts in ``controller_models.py`` and ``algorithms`` respectively, unfortunately not exactly as expected.
+For testing, we output K and L_hat and the synthesized counterparts in ``controller_models.py`` and ``algorithms.py`` respectively, unfortunately not exactly as expected.